linode/docs/docs/guides/development/python/python-string-format-method/index.md

 ## Python f-strings

 Another way to format strings is with Python f-strings, also known as *formatted string literals*.
 As with the other string formatting techniques discussed in this guide, f-strings can contain replacement fields denoted with curly braces (`{}`).
-When compared to the `str.format()`, the f-string method produces simpler and more readable code.
-In addition, the f-strings are more performant than the modulo operator or the `str.format()` method.
+When compared to the `str.format()` method, the f-string method produces simpler and more readable code.
+In addition, f-strings are more performant than the modulo operator or the `str.format()` method.

 When using a Python f-string, you must prefix your string literal with `f` or `F`.
 For example: